PLP Staff

 Elaine read Politics and Psychology a long time ago at Aberdeen University.
 Before starting at PLP she started and ran several creative businesses including: Little Badger (children’s clothing mail order), Glen Scott Properties and Property Facelift (interior design).
 More recently she took some time out to travel and volunteer in China, Morocco and Sri Lanka.
 As a result of her travels she decided to work in the charity sector and is about to embark on a part-time diploma in Criminology with the OU.

-Hannah joined Public Law Project in 2018.
-During her time at PLP Hannah has directly assisted with a number of judicial review claims for individuals and NGOs, including a challenge to a local authority’s use of s.222 Local Government Act injunctive powers against street sex workers; an access to justice challenge to the Secretary of State for the Home Department’s removal window policy; challenges to the legal aid means regulations; various asylum support and accommodation challenges; and a challenge to the exclusion of Bereavement Support Payment for families of people who are unable to work due to life-long disability.
+Hannah joined Public Law Project in 2018 and qualified as a solicitor in 2022.
+During her time at PLP Hannah has assisted and represented individuals and organisations with judicial review claims and interventions.
+These include a challenge to a local authority’s use of s.222 Local Government Act injunctive powers against street sex workers in Hull; several challenges to the legal aid means regulations; various asylum support and accommodation challenges; a challenge to the exclusion of Bereavement Support Payment for the partners and families of people who are unable to work due to life-long disability; and an intervention to the Independent Monitoring Authority’s challenge to the lawfulness of the EU Settlement Scheme.

 Dr Jo Hynes is a Senior Researcher at Public Law Project and recently completed her PhD in legal geography at the University of Exeter.
 Her work at Public Law Project focuses on immigration, legal aid and related access to justice issues, as well as the role of digitalisation in the justice system.
 She is particularly interested in interdisciplinary research and partnership working across academia, civil society and grassroots organisations.